kebiernat5/Kate-Biernat-Portfolio/README.md

 ![Screen Shot](./assets/images/Header/AboutMeScreenShot.png)
 Wide View Header Display

 When creating my portfolio application I wanted to create a Header featuring my name and a nav bar that links to elements further down in the main section on my page along with a recent photograph of myself that made me appear to be friendly and approachable.
 I was able to accomplish this using HTML <  h1 > < link >, < nav >, and < list > tags.
 The photograph was inserted using a backsplash image style in my CSS sheet.
 To make all of these elements appear to be on the same line in the heading bar, I styled them into flex boxes and tinkered around with margins and padding until I got it all looking just right.
 I then styled the links in the style sheet to not noticably transform when clicked to maintain the visual integrity of the page.
 I also set up a slightly transparent sticky header by using a fixed position in the style sheet so that no matter where you scrolled, you would always be able to click on a different link to get to a different section of the page.
+The "About Me" section was created using classes and flex boxes.

 ![Screen Shot](./assets/images/Header/header.png)